alexbouchardd/hookdeck-api-docs/source/index.html.md

 ### Rulesets

-A ruleset is a reusable set of configuration to set the retry logic for any event associated with a webhook.
+A ruleset is a reusable set of configuration to set the retry logic and alert logic for any event associated with a webhook.

 The retry logic has 2 params:

 - Retry count `retries_count` is the maximum number of automatic retry that will be attempted.
 As soon as an event attempt receives a `2xx` status, no other attempts will be made
 - Retries interval `retries_interval` is the delays in milliseconds between retry.
 Retries are always rounded to the nearest minute (therefore the minimum delay is 60000ms).

+The alert logic has 2 params:

+- Alert strategy `alert_strategy` is the rule for failed attempt alerts.
+Based on the chosen strategy, you can receive an email alert for each failed attempts, last failed attempt at the end of the retry logic, or you can disable alerts.
+- Alert interval `alert_interval` is the delays in milliseconds between alerts.
+Alerts are always rounded to the nearest minute (therefore the minimum delay is 60000ms).

 <aside class="notice">
 Each new account comes with a 'Default Ruleset' that is automatically added to any webhook without a manually associated ruleset.
 The 'Default Ruleset' has a `retries_count` of `5` and a `retries_interval` of `3600000` (one hour).
 Therefore, any webhook will be default ruleset will be retried up to 5 times over a 5 hour period.